-- 14. The Preliminary Plan Amendment will remain valid for 36 months from its initiation date (as defined in Montgomery County Code Section 50.4.2.G), and prior to the expiration date of this validity period, a final record plat for all property delineated on the approved Preliminary Plan must be recorded in the Montgomery County Land Records or a request for an extension filed. - 15.
-The Certified Preliminary Plan must contain the following note:
+14. The Preliminary Plan Amendment will remain valid for 36 months three (3) years until January 15, 2028. from its initiation date (as defined in Montgomery County Code Section 50.4.2.G), and prior to before the expiration date of this validity period, a final record plat for all property delineated on the approved Preliminary Plan must be recorded in the Montgomery County Land Records or a request for an extension filed.